All Episodes

 I mean, there's no question of it two or three times.

-It was just it was just a computer glitch.
+It was just, it was just a computer glitch.

-Just put a black X up on the screen anytime you want to uh and show how easy it is to do it.
+Just put a black X up on the screen anytime you want to and show how easy it is to do it.

-And then and flash them throughout the, you know, th throughout the afternoon is flash these X's throughout.
+And then flash them throughout the, you know, throughout the afternoon.

 It's what I would do if I ran Fox.

-I thought about sending ailes and emails.
+I thought about sending ales and emails.

 Do this.

-Just put those X's up all over the place this afternoon, and it's to say it's a computer glitch and you can't stop it.
+And it's to say it's a computer glitch and you can't stop it.

-You don't know how it's happening, it's going all over the place.
+You don't know how it's happening.

-We're trying to stop it, but we can't stop this X. It's just popping up.
+We're trying to stop it, but we can't stop this X.

 It's a computer glitch.